+project development.
 Initial outreach included public meetings, workshops, and consultations with local residents, businesses, and civic organizations.
-The planning phase began as a collaboration with the California Historic Route 66 Association, local historical societies, and environmental groups to incorporate their insights and address concerns about the project.
+The planning phase began as a collaboration with the engagement will a California Historic Route 66 Association, local historical societies, and environmental groups to incorporate their insights and address concerns about the project.